 Noah’s take: I first became entranced by this hike because it was deemed the “legal way to reach the Haiku Stairs,” but besides its connection to the insanity known as Stairway to Heaven, completing this trail feels so good.

-This trail is the most challenging on this list, and some parts are a little sketchy.
+This trail is the most challenging on this list, and some parts are dangerous.
 However, you will be in awe of Mother Nature during your journey.
 On your way back, the views are even more impressive; just be careful not to get too distracted by them.

 Now, Try One of these Oahu Solo Hikes and Elevate Your Oahu Solo Trip